 This trail also will allow you to explore the oasis ecosystem where the contrast with the dry desert surroundings will make you feel as if you have found a Garden of Eden.
 The unique Californian Fan Palms surround the oasis where, especially during certain times of the year, you will even be able to find standing water.
-Imagine taking a swim in the middle of the desert!
+Imagine fishing in this park or taking a swim in the middle of the desert!

 The hike to the oasis is moderately strenuous, but you should be able to find abundant wildlife, especially a number of unique bird species that populate the oases in the park.

 Not all oases are the same, and the 7.2 mile hike to the Lost Palms Oasis is significantly different than the previous hike we reviewed.
 This hike starts at the Cottonwood Spring, which is an oasis in itself that is worth seeing.
 This spring has been used for hundreds of years, starting with the Cahuilla indigenous group that lived in the region prior to western settlement.

 From the Cottonwood spring, a fairly easy hike through the desert will take you to a spectacular overlook of the Lost Palms Oasis.
 From there, you can choose to wander into the oasis which is actually situated within a canyon.